shu-htk/tip-dev/doc/reference.md

  --png arg : graph is drawn in png file (window is not open)
 ```

-## (2) syntacs of the tip interpriter
+## (2) Syntacs of the tip interpriter

-### multiple commands in a line
+### Multiple commands in a line

-separating by ";" you can put multiple command in a line
+Separating by ";" you can put multiple command in a line
 ```
 tip> title "x vs y1 and y2"; plot x y1; plot x y2 (rp:1)
 ```

-### comment out the line
+### Comment out the line

-put the "#" at the head of the line
+Put the "#" at the head of the line
 ```
 tip> # comment out this line
 ```

-to comment out from the middle of the line, put ";" before "#"
+To comment out from the middle of the line, put ";" before "#"
 ```
 tip> plot x y ;# plotting data x and y
 ```

-## variable
+## Variable

-tip has 2 kind of variable, one is the data variable and
+The tip interpriter has 2 kind of variable, one is the data variable and
 the other is the macro variable.

-- **the data variable**
+- **The data variable**

-the data variable is array of number (or string) which is defined by
+The data variable is array of number (or string) which is defined by
 [set](ref/set.md) command.
 ```
 tip> set n={1,2,3}